25 dead, 14 missing in Yobe boat mishap

 File image of a boat mishap

-No fewer than 25 persons died while 14 others are still missing after a boat capsized along the Yobe River in Garbi town, Nguru Local Government Area of the state.
+Damaturu— No fewer than 25 persons died while 14 others are still missing after a boat capsized along Yobe River in Garbi town, Nguru Local Government Area of the state.

-Dr Mohammad Goje, Executive Secretary, Yobe State Emergency Management Agency (YOSEMA), disclosed this in a statement in Damaturu on Sunday.
+Executive Secretary, Yobe State Emergency Management Agency, YOSEMA, Dr. Mohammad Goje, disclosed this in a statement in Damaturu yesterday.

 He said the incident occurred at about 7:48 pm on January 3, after the victims, who were mainly farmers and traders, boarded the boat in Adiyani town in neighbouring Jigawa.